Voting in Pennsylvania

 Early Voting In Pennsylvania

-If you are a registered Pennsylvania voter, you can use the new early in-person voting option available under the bipartisan Act 77.
+Pennsylvania offers in-person early voting.
+No excuse is needed to vote early.
 As soon as ballots are ready, you can request, receive, mark and cast your mail-in or absentee ballot all in one visit to your county election office or other designated location.

 Primary Elections In Pennsylvania